Chaetodon falcula: Habitat and biology

 Chaetodon falcula is found at depths of 1 to 15 m.
 They are found on the reef edge and upper slope normally in habitats subjected to strong currents although the juveniles hide among corals.
-Typically seen in pairs or in small aggregations, of up to 20 fish.
-Their diet is made up feeds of the polyps, worms, sea anemones, crustaceans, sponges, the feet of sea urchin and other invertebrates.
+Typically seen in pairs or small aggregations, of up to 20 fish.
+Their diet is made up of feeds of the polyps, worms, sea anemones, crustaceans, sponges, the feet of sea urchin and other invertebrates.
 This species forms distinct pairs to breed and the pelagic eggs are scattered in open water.

 Systematics

-Chaetodon falcula was first formally described in 1795 by the German physician and naturalist Marcus Elieser Bloch (1723-1797) with the type locality given as Tharangambadi in India.
+Chaetodon falcula was first formally described in 1795 by the German physician and naturalist Marcus Elieser Bloch (1723–1797) with the type locality given as Tharangambadi in India.
 The specific name falcula is a diminutive of the Latin falx or falcis meaning a "sickle" or a "scythe" and is a reference to the wedge shaped black saddle blotches which Bloch illustrated as sickle-shaped, which they are not in modern photographs.